Tresjs/tres/docs/api/composables.md

 :::

-Your callback function will be triggered just before a frame is rendered and it will be unmounted automatically when the component is destroyed.
+Your callback function will be triggered just before a frame is rendered and it will be deregistered automatically when the component is destroyed.

 #### Take over the render loop